mmwf22/IN202/README.md

 ## snap vs apt

-the main difference is that snaps contain an app and all dependencies it needs within the package, whereas for example an apt package can be an app and then it needs other apt packages as dependencies for that app. snap installs the app sandboxed.
+te main difference is that snaps contain an app ad all dependencies it needs within the package, whereas for example an apt package can be an app and then it needs other apt packages as dependencies for that app. snap installs the app sandboxed.

 ### use-case

 snap is well fit for delivering complete software packages.
-Installing anything like VLC-Player, a webbrowser etc...
+Installing anything. like VLC-Player, a webbrowser etc...

 ```
 sudo snap install firefox
 ```